Share This Craft

 - Finish sewing, tie a knot in the thread and hide it.

 - Cut your photo to a 1.5" square and slide it inside the clear pocket.

 - Your ornament is now complete!

-- Just about every time I use embroidery floss, I separate the strand in half.
+- Just about every time we use embroidery floss, we separate the strand in half.
 You’ll notice that a strand of embroidery thread is comprised of 6 threads.
 Separate it in half so you now have 2 strands of floss, each with 3 threads.

 - If you want the block to have a defined cube shape, use high density foam instead of Poly-Fil®.
 (Looking for a sheet of high density foam?
 Your local crafts store should sell it by-the-yard, usually near the pillow forms and fiberfill.)